 While the SSA usually doesn’t administer benefits for osteoporosis alone, they do offer benefits for some related disorders.
 You may also qualify for benefits if you have combined effects of multiple conditions that cause severe limitations.
 Osteoporosis is a serious health condition that is often seen in conjunction with other health conditions or that leads to additional problems.

 While men do suffer from osteoporosis, more women are diagnosed with the disease each year.
 Actually, four times more women than men are diagnosed.
 A major health problem in the U.S., about 10 million people in the country are estimated to have the disease.
-Another 34 million are believed to suffer from low bone mass, which increases their risks of an osteoporosis diagnosis.
+Another 34 million are believed to suffer from low bone mass, which increases the risks of an osteoporosis diagnosis.

 With osteoporosis, you may suffer from severe joint pain, repeated broken bones, kidney disease or failure, hormone and vitamin deficiencies made obvious by the parathyroid and blood tests, and severe autoimmune deficiencies.
 Suffering from these symptoms combined can prevent you from working or participating in your regular daily activities.
 Osteoporosis can be a disabling condition, with significant effects on your life.